ucsdmanorlab/PSSR2/docs/source/guide/workflow.rst

 Defining Objects
 +++++++++++++++++

-Before we define our dataset we must first define our :doc:`../reference/crappifiers/Crappifier`, as it is utilized by our dataset.
+Before we define our dataset, we must first define our :doc:`../reference/crappifiers/Crappifier`, as it is utilized by our dataset.

 .. code-block:: python